 SAMe is available in tablets or capsules, which are more stable and may be more dependable in terms of the amount of SAMe in the pill.
 They should be stored in a cool, dry place, but not refrigerated.
 Tablets should be kept in the blister pack until you take them.

 Starting with a low dose (for example, 200 mg per day) and increasing slowly helps avoid stomach upset.

 It is important to note that many of the studies of SAMe have tested injectable, not oral, forms.
-It is not as clear how reliable or effective taking SAMe orally is.
+It is not as clear whether taking SAMe orally is as reliable or effective.
 Small studies suggest that oral supplementation with SAMe is not well absorbed by the body.
-Clinicians recommend taking oral SAMe with vitamin B12, folic acid, methionine and trimethylglycine to enhance absorption.
+Clinicians recommend taking oral SAMe with vitamin B12, folic acid, methionine, and trimethylglycine to enhance absorption.